 The Statement of Cash Flows, as its name implies, is concerned solely with flows of cash and cash equivalents.
 Only transactions that affect the District's cash position are reflected in this statement.
-Transactions are segregated into four sections on the statement: 1) cash flows from operating activities, 2) cash flows from capital financing activities, 3) cash flows from noncapital financing activities, and 4) cash flows from investing activities.
+Transactions are segregated into four sections on the statement: 1) cash flows from operating activities, 2) cash flows from capital financing activities, and 4) cash flows from investing activities.

 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 4-34 of this report.
+The notes to the financial statements can be found on pages 4-30 of this report.

-In addition to the basic financial statements and accompanying notes, this report also presents required supplemental information consisting of: the Schedule of the Proportionate Share of the Net Pension Liability, the Schedule of District Pension Contributions, the Schedule of the Proportionate Share of the Collective Net OPEB Liability, and the Schedule of District OPEB Contributions, which can found on pages 34 through 37 of this report.
-Also included is supplementary information consisting of: the Schedule of Revenues, Expenditures and Changes in Funds Available - Budget and Actual (Budgetary Basis) and the Reconciliation of Budgetary Basis to Statement of Revenues, Expenses and Changes in Fund Net Position, which can be found on pages 38 and 39 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents required supplemental information consisting of: the Schedule of the Proportionate Share of the Net Pension Liability, the Schedule of District Pension Contributions, the Schedule of the Proportionate Share of the Collective Net OPEB Liability, and the Schedule of District OPEB Contributions, which can found on pages 31 through 34 of this report.
+Also included is supplementary information consisting of: the Schedule of Revenues, Expenditures and Changes in Funds Available - Budget and Actual (Budgetary Basis) and the Reconciliation of Budgetary Basis to Statement of Revenues, Expenses and Changes in Fund Net Position, which can be found on pages 35 and 36 of this report.
 Also included is other information consisting of the

-Summary of Assessed Valuation, Mill Levy and Property Taxes Collected, which can be found on page 40 of this report.
+Summary of Assessed Valuation, Mill Levy and Property Taxes Collected, which can be found on page 37 of this report.